Editorial from Working Wardrobes CEO Bonni Pomush

 On Thursday, June 23rd, Working Wardrobes will participate in a day of giving called “Stand and Salute”.
 Please mark your calendar for this opportunity to contribute dollars toward helping meet Veterans’ and transitioning active duty service members’ critical needs, right here in Orange County.

-Learn more about how you can help solve the problem of unemployment in Southern California here: https://www.workingwardrobes.org/rebuilding-careers/
+Learn more about how you can help transitioning active duty, reserve, guard, Veterans and their families get back to work in Southern California here: https://www.workingwardrobes.org/services/veterans/

 About Working Wardrobes

-Working Wardrobes is Orange County’s foremost workforce readiness nonprofit, providing the tools to at-risk men, women, young adults, and Veterans so they can achieve the dignity of work.
-Founded in 1990 by Jerri Rosen, Working Wardrobes has been serving Southern California for over 30 years by providing assessments, job training, career placement, and wardrobe services to almost 115,000 clients to overcome barriers to employment and achieve The Power of a Paycheck™.
+Working Wardrobes is Orange County’s foremost workforce readiness nonprofit, providing the tools to job seekers so they can achieve the dignity of work.
+Founded in 1990 by Jerri Rosen, Working Wardrobes has been serving Southern California for over 30 years by providing assessments, job training, career placement, and wardrobe services to more than 115,000 clients to overcome barriers to employment and achieve The Power of a Paycheck™.
 For more information, please visit www.workingwardrobes.org.